ottiram/pyMMAX2/README.md

 MMAX2 does not require any installation, and comes with all necessary libraries.

 The following example uses the streamlined version of the ACL Anthology coref dataset (original available <a href="https://www.aclweb.org/anthology/C12-2103/">here</a>) from the <a href="https://github.com/nlpAThits/MMAX2-Showcase">MMAX2-Showcase</a> project.
-Note that the `--common_paths` parameter is used to supply a global common_paths.xml file (not present in the original dataset).
+Note that the `--common_paths` parameter is used to supply a **global** common_paths.xml file (not present in the original dataset).
+This is the recommended practice for large collections of homogeneous MMAX2 datasets, because it renders unnecessary the large number of identical style, scheme, customization, and common_paths files, allowing modifications in one place for the entire collection.
 ```
 $ python load_mmax.py \
    --mmax_file ../MMAX2-Showcase/acl_anthology_coref_coling_2012/C/C02-1016/C02-1016.mmax \